Main Content

 Data Types: char | string

-Flag to use memory mapping (instead of file I/O) when loading the index, specified as true or false.
+Flag to use memory mapping (instead of file I/O) when loading the index, specified as a numeric 1 (true) or 0 (false).
 Memory mapping allows many concurrent processes to share the memory image of the index, resulting in a more efficient parallelization of the task.

-Function governing the minimum score threshold of an alignment, specified as a character vector or string.
+Function governing the minimum score threshold of an alignment, specified as a character vector or string scalar.

 The function has the format 'f,B,A', where f is a function type, B is a constant term, and A is a coefficient.
 Available function types are: